Hey-Melkie/se-assignment-2-introduction-to-software-engineering-Hey-Melkie/README.md

 3. Transparency and user consent
 4. Following professional codes of conduct
 5. Collaboration with colleagues
-6. Implememnting appropriate security measures Submission Guidelines:
+6. Implementing appropriate security measures Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.